songlim327/sql-connect-doc/docs/private-cloud.md

 4. If it's state is some state other than running, right click on the virtual machine, and click *Start*.

 	![VM Status 2](img/private-cloud/vm-status-2.png)

+---
+### Windows Defender Not Running
+1. If the service is not running, you have probably install **third party antivirus** in your server.
+2. Antivirus like Kaspersky, Avira, Avast and so on are considered as third party antivirus.
+3. These antivirus acts differently in different operation and the outcome is unpredictable.
+4. What you can do is, uninstall it and restart your server.
+If the issue persist after uninstall, kindly contact our dealer / support.